Accelerated Markov Chain Monte Carlo Algorithms on Discrete States: Numerical Schemes

 \subsection{Initialization and Restart}

 For the classical MCMC with the MH update, we initialize the state distribution $p(0)$ by a uniform distribution.
-While it is well known that MCMC methods generally require a \textit{burn-in} period—where the first few iterations are discarded to mitigate the effects of a poor starting point \citep{Geyer2011Introduction}—we choose to include all iterations in our experiments in \Cref{sec:num}.
-For aMCMC, in addition to initializing the state variables with a uniform distribution, we must also initialize the momentum variables.
-We observe the following relationship
+While it is well known that MCMC methods generally require a \textit{burn-in} period, where the first few iterations are discarded to mitigate the effects of a poor starting point \citep{Geyer2011Introduction}, we retain all iterations in our experiments reported in \Cref{sec:num}.
+For aMCMC, in addition to initializing the state variables with a uniform distribution, the momentum variables must also be specified.
+We observe the following relationship: \begin{itemize} \item $\theta_{ij}=1$ in \texttt{Chi-squared} and \texttt{con-Fisher} methods.
+Under the choice $\psi_j=-\frac{p_j}{\pi_j}$, \eqref{eq:NODE_1} becomes